cowboy/wesbos/README.md

 So I was hanging out with my friend [Wes Bos](http://wesbos.com/) at [JSConf](http://2013.jsconf.us/) recently.
 And for some reason, every time I said his name, I added an extra random syllable to both his first and last names.
 Because it was really the funnest thing.
 Ever.

 For example, "Weston Bosley."
 Or "Westwood Boswitch."
+Or "Wesbee Bosshog."

 Well, naturally, I had to create a website to celebrate this.